pmndrs/use-cannon/readme.md

     yarn add use-cannon

-Experimental web-worker based React hooks for cannon (using [cannon-es](https://github.com/drcmda/cannon-es)) in combination with [react-three-fiber](https://github.com/react-spring/react-three-fiber).
-Right now it only supports planes and boxes, for individual objects or instanced objects.
-The public api can only set positions for now.
-If you need more, please submit your PRs.
+Experimental React hooks for cannon (using [cannon-es](https://github.com/drcmda/cannon-es)) running in a web worker.
+Use this in combination with [react-three-fiber](https://github.com/react-spring/react-three-fiber).

 How does it work?

-It subscribes the view part of a component to cannons physics world and unsubscribes on unmount.
-You don't put position/rotation/scale into the mesh any longer, you put it into the hook, which takes care of forwarding all movements.
+Take an object (meshes, lines, gltf, anything), tie it to one of cannons shapes that suits your usecase best (box, plane, sphere, ...), give it a mass, and that's it.
+Now the object is affected by gravity and all the other objects that are subscribes to the physics world.
+You interact with the object by using the returned api, which lets you apply positions and rotations.

 # Demos